 - See Figure 1-29.
 Using a screwdriver, turn the slotted dial (1) clockwise until it stops.
-This is the maximum rebound damping setting. - 2.
-Then turn the dial counterclockwise the recommended amount specified in Table 1-9. or Table 1-10.
+This is the maximum rebound damping setting. - Then turn the dial counterclockwise the recommended amount specified in Table 1-10.

 Setting Front Fork Compression Damping